oblerion/monogame_on_ubuntu/README.md

 # monogame_on_ubuntu
-script for setup monogame game devellop
+script for install/setup [monogame](https://www.monogame.net/) devellop on ubuntu, i don't know to use it after